|Birthname||Stanley Newcomb Kenton|

-Born in Wichita, KS, Kenton moved with his family to Huntingdon Park in Southern California at age five.
+Born in Wichita, Kansas, Kenton moved with his family to Huntington Park in Southern California at age five.
 When his deadbeat Dad eventually left for good, Kenton helped his mother care for his two sisters.
 At age ten he began taking piano lessons at his mother's urging, but it was not until four years later that he was introduced to jazz by to cousins who were working musicians.
 "From the time I was 14 years old I was all music.
 Nothing else entered my mind."
 Forming a band with three other students in Bell High School, he played for dances and parties.

 At age 18, lacking an income and unable to attend college, he played the piano in the speakeasies of San Diego and Las Vegas.
 Over the following ten years he played with six different orchestras in the Southwest when, in 1940, determined to form his own band with its own style, he spent two months in a rented cabin writing musical arrangements.